DSchau/blog/content/blog/2019-01-09-seo-and-gatsby/index.md

   }),
   meta: PropTypes.array,
   // highlight-next-line
-  pathname: PropTypes.string,
+  slug: PropTypes.string,
   title: PropTypes.string.isRequired,
 };

 export default SEO;
 ```

+Woo hoo!
+Lot to digest here, but we've enabled adding an _absolute_ canonical link simply my passing in a `slug` prop and prefixing with our `siteUrl`.

-To bring it all home, let's consider actually _using_ this extensible SEO component.
+To bring it all home, it's high time to begin actually _using_ this extensible SEO component to show all of these moving parts coming together to deliver a great SEO experience.

 ## Using the SEO component